Configure secure access with managed identities and private endpoints

 Configure your private endpoint

 Navigate to the Private endpoint connections tab and select the + Private endpoint.
-You'll be navigated to the Create a private endpoint dialog page.
+You're navigated to the Create a private endpoint dialog page.

 On the Create private endpoint dialog page, select the following options: